Image Search with AI Models

 Fig 4.
 Residual learning: a building block

-In 2021, OpenAI heralded a new era in AI with the open-source release of CLIP, a multimodal vision-language model that underwent training with an extensive collection of around 400 million image-text pairs.
+In 2021, OpenAI heralded a new era in AI with the open-source release of CLIP.
+This multimodal vision-language model underwent training with an extensive collection of around 400 million image-text pairs.
 This training regimen significantly enhanced the generalization performance of the Image Encoder.
 As a result, CLIP's Image Encoder emerged as a powerful tool for generating domain-specific image embeddings.
-Keen on maximizing the feature extraction efficiency in specific areas of interest, our team employed the CLIP model framework to curate custom image-text pairs, allowing us to refine and optimize the image encoder to suit our precise requirements.
+Keen to maximize the feature extraction efficiency in specific areas of interest, our team employed the CLIP model framework to curate custom image-text pairs, allowing us to refine and optimize the image encoder to suit our precise requirements.

 figure 5 clip framework.png